jeremywinter/get-column-index-js/README.md

 # get-column-index-js
+Google Apps Script for Google spreadsheet.
-google spreadsheet function to get the index of any column. you can replace "A1" with the cell reference you want to get the column index for.
+This function gets the index of any column.
+Replace "A1" with the cell reference you want to get the column index of.